mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part1_running_kms_enclave.md

 !!! note "Fork"

-	You can also fork the repo into you repos to work on your own repo and maybe add all the features that you need.
+	You can also fork the repo into your projects to work on your own repo and maybe add all the features that you need.

 !!! note "You already know all this?"